 Bilateral Economic Relations

 U.S.-Andorra bilateral trade in goods totaled $15 million in 2017, and there are U.S. investments in Andorra’s banking and retail sectors.
-The investment law approved in mid- 2012 opened the country to foreign investment allowing foreign investors to gain full ownership of a business for the first time.
+The investment law approved in 2012 opened the country to foreign investment allowing foreign investors to gain full ownership of a business for the first time.
 The investment climate in the country has improved significantly with this new legislation liberalizing the Andorran economy.
-During the 2011-2015 legislature, the Andorran government made significant economic and tax reforms, including to combat money laundering, which have led Andorra to improve its compliance with international standards.
+Since 2011, the Andorran government has made significant economic and tax reforms, including to combat money laundering, which have led Andorra to improve its compliance with international standards.

 Andorra's Membership in International Organizations